 As the body ages, it’s only natural that some of its processes should break down.
-Humans become clumsier, stiffer, their reaction times slower, their senses duller.
-This is often due to the fact that nerves in the extremities grow less sensitive over time, transmitting messages to the brain more slowly and feeling less acutely – a condition known as peripheral neuropathy or simply neuropathy.
+This is often due to the fact that nerves in our extremities grow less sensitive over time, transmitting messages to the brain more slowly and feeling less acutely – a condition known as peripheral neuropathy or simply neuropathy.

 While some of that is normal, especially in the golden years, neuropathy often manifests in people much too young – in their 30s, 40s, or 50s – as a result of a disease such as diabetes or autoimmune issues.
-Unfortunately, the condition can significantly hamper a person’s quality of life, making mobility difficult and limiting everyday activities.
+Unfortunately, the condition can significantly hamper your quality of life, making mobility difficult and limiting everyday activities.

 The good news?
 Neuropathy may have a cure, or at least a solid treatment, on the horizon.
 Stem cells show great promise for a wide variety of conditions, and nerve damage is the latest of these.
-To see how it can help, it’s important to understand what stem cell treatment is, what neuropathy is and what causes it, and how the former can address the latter.
+To see how it can help, it’s important to understand what stem cell treatment is, what neuropathy is and how it could potentially be remedied.

 In this article: